Hannah Höch: Photomontage

 "Höch's photomontages display the chaos and combustion of Berlin's visual culture from a particularly female perspective" (Makholm).
-"Höch was not only a rare female practicing prominently in the arts in the early part of the twentieth century—near unique as a female active in the Dada movement that coalesced in her time—she also consciously promoted the idea of women working creatively more generally in society.
+"Höch was not only a rare female practicing prominently in the arts in the early part of the twentieth century—near unique as a female active in the Dada group in Berlin that coalesced in her time—she also consciously promoted the idea of women working creatively more generally in society.
 She explicitly addressed in her pioneering artwork in the form of photomontage the issue of gender and the figure of woman in modern society" (The Art Story).

 In these montages, Höch gathered images and text from popular forms of media, such as newspapers and magazines, and combined them in often uncanny ways, which were able to express her stances on the important social issues of her time.
 The fact that images she included in her pieces were pulled from current newspapers and magazines gave her messages validity.

 The power of the works came from the intentional dismemberment and reconstruction of the images.
 This alludes to the notion that current issues can be viewed through different lenses.
 This technique was originally thought of as extremely leftist and revolutionary, but by the 1930s, it had become an accepted mode of design linked with modernity and consumerism.
 Thus began the notion that mass culture and fine arts could be combined in a meaningful way.
 The ambiguity in her work was integral to the way which she addressed issues of sexuality and gender.
 These complex constructions of genders allow women to embrace both their masculine and feminine attributes.
 This leads to an intensified sense of individualism.
 Photomontage is a large part of Höch's legacy as an artist.

 Women in Dada

+The role that women played in Dada has been the object of research in recent years, including in scholarly works by Ruth Hemus, Nadia Sawleson-Gorse and Paula K. Kamenish.
 While the Dadaists, including Georg Schrimpf, Franz Jung, and Johannes Baader, "paid lip service to women's emancipation," they were clearly reluctant to include a woman among their ranks.
 Hans Richter described Höch's contribution to the Dada movement as the "sandwiches, beer and coffee she managed somehow to conjure up despite the shortage of money."
 Raoul Hausmann even suggested that Höch get a job to support him financially, despite her being the only one from her close circle to have a stable income.